How Do I Add SEO Keywords to a Website?

 Keywords have three parts to them: the head, body and tail.
 The head is a generic term that describes your product or service topic in the most basic manner, such as “plumbing.”
 The body of the keyword reflects an additional word or two that fleshes out the head.
 It could be something like “plumbing supplies” or “plumbing repairs.”
 By first determining your keyword’s head and body you can find some long-tail phrases that are more directly related to what people are looking for in the search engines.

 The Google search function can lend a helping hand when you’re building an effective list of related keywords.
 Go to the basic Google search page — www.google.com, not the advanced search function — and type in the keyword that best describes your product or service.
 If you’re a plumbing contractor, that word would be “plumbing.”
 As soon as you finish typing “plumbing,” don’t hit the search button.
 Google will display a drop down menu with related searches after you type in your search word.
-In the case of the word “plumbing,” Google would display the following:
+In the case of the word “plumbing,” Google would display the following: plumbing supply, plumbing supply near me, plumbing near me, plumbing snake, plumbing school, plumbing supply store near me, plumbing and heating, plumbing services, plumbing companies.

 As a plumbing contractor, you would rule out the phrases related to plumbing supplies and the plumbing school, but you’re left with six other plumbing-based and usable phrases that are related to your primary keyword.
 This is a good start in coming up with keywords based on what type of content draws in search engine visitors to your website.
 After learning the most commonly searched phrases, you’ll now have an idea of how to create the content for your website and add additional relevant keywords.

 Another way to find keywords for SEO that are related to your products and services is to look into what your competitors are doing with their campaigns.
 You can do this by visiting your competitors’ websites and viewing their HTML code.
 Simply right-click with your mouse on any part of the page and click “view source” or hold down the control + U shortcut on your keyboard.
-Look at the <head> portion of their HTML code and you will most likely find all of the keywords used within the page content.
+Look at theportion of their HTML code and you will most likely find all of the keywords used within the page content.
 At the top of the “view-source” page, you’ll be able to see your competitors’ head section, which includes their keywords in the title, meta description tag and meta keywords tag.

 Once you know what your competitors’ keywords are, enter them into the search engines of your choice and see what type of links show up in the results.
 If your competitors’ web pages are at the bottom of the search results, you’ll have an idea of which keywords aren’t working very effectively.
 If you see a competitor’s web page at the top of the search results, you might want to create your SEO campaign with similar keywords.
 Keep in mind, however, that when your competitor is using keywords for a pay-per-click campaign, you may need to pay more money for display ads containing those same keywords.
 By paying more than your competitors, your pay-per-click ad will also show up in the ad results alongside your competitors’ ads.